Weather in Saudi Arabia

 - Purchase the complete Expat Arrivals Saudi Arabia Guide (PDF)

 Expats will find the weather in Saudi Arabia a forceful factor to contend with.
-The country is mostly desert; rainfall is sparse, days are incredibly hot and temperatures can drop drastically at night.
+Except for the province of Asir on the western coast, the country is mostly desert.
+Rainfall is sparse, days are incredibly hot and temperatures can drop drastically at night.

-Inland heat is extreme and expats will most likely have a difficult time adjusting to highs that regularly soar above 113°F (45°C) during the day.
-Summers are long and dry, while winter temperatures can dip below freezing and dust storms can make outdoor activities difficult.
+Temperatures inland can get extremely high.
+Expats will most likely have a difficult time adjusting to highs that regularly soar above 113°F (45°C) during the day.
+Summers are long and dry.
+On the other hand, winter temperatures can dip below freezing.
+Saudi Arabia also experiences dust storms which can make outdoor activities difficult.

-The coastal regions experience more manageable temperatures – seldom above 100°F (38°C) – but humidity can be as high as 100 percent.
+The coastal regions experience more manageable temperatures – seldom above 100°F (38°C).
+However, humidity can be as high as 100 percent.

 Expats should be wary of the possibility of heatstroke and exhaustion, especially from May to September.